 It’s worth noting that most businesses registered for VAT will be subject to the Making Tax Digital for VAT regime, which came into effect on 1 April 2019.
 The regime adds new rules around digital record keeping and digital filing and requires businesses to have software that is compatible with the Making Tax Digital for VAT platform.

-Further information about Making Tax Digital for VAT, and how AccountsPortal can help clients with their Making Tax Digital needs, can be found here.
+Find out more about Making Tax Digital for VAT, and how AccountsPortal can help clients on our Making Tax Digital page.

 A limited company should also file its annual accounts with Companies House.
 The deadline to file a company’s first set of accounts is usually 21 months after the date of registration with Companies House, while the deadline to file annual accounts is 9 months after the company’s financial year-end.

 A lot of new business owners fall into the trap of thinking that having a great business idea is enough to keep their business alive and thriving for years to come.